Put your knees together, and squeeze real tight

 - A special Bad Moon adventure in Kingdom of Loathing parodies Nobody Poops by having your character suddenly realize that you've never emptied your bladder, ever.
 The resulting effect increases item drops, because dancing always increases item drops in this game.

-- Early on in ClockUp's Euphoria, Rika does the skirt-grab variant of this trope.
+- Early on in ClockUp's Euphoria, Rika does the skirt-grab variant of this trope while being trapped with the others.

 - Chibi Jaune is stuck doing one as people get in the door ahead of him, but he doesn't want to admit to Pyrrha why he's acting like that.

-- Wakko during the Potty Emergency Trope Namer Animaniacs cartoon.
+- Wakko during the, well, Potty Emergency Trope Namer Animaniacs cartoon.

 - In the second season of the Attack of the Killer Tomatoes! cartoon, the Killer Tomato Task Force had to fake one to get past the tomato guard and rescue Doctor Gangreen.